Costava/heightmap-ray-marcher/README.md

 A ray marcher for heightmap images (or any images) with a real time freely moving camera.

 Move the camera with WASD and the mouse.
-Hold space to raise the camera and hold shift to lower it.
+Hold space to raise the camera and hold Q to lower it.
 Switch the projection mode with the number keys:

 1. Perspective